UN_(for_website)_|_7_Alternative_ways_to_grow_food_and_community)_Banner.webp

 Community-focused reforesting

-Reforesting the Amazon rainforest is a huge task on its own - but Camino Verde took things one step further by looking to rejuvenate Amazonian communities along with the forests.
-This Peruvian organisation planted a variety of valuable local species of seedlings and then brought local farmers into the process by offering training in how to harvest products from the forest sustainably and by connecting them to new markets - creating new opportunities for local communities as the forests are restored.
+Reforesting the Amazon rainforest is a huge task on its own, but Camino Verde took things one step further by looking to rejuvenate Amazonian communities along with the forests.
+This Peruvian organisation planted a variety of valuable local species of seedlings and then brought local farmers into the process by offering training to harvest products from the forest sustainably and by connecting them to new markets - creating new opportunities for local communities as the forests are restored.

 Allotments & city gardens

 From the great to the small, people everywhere have decided that farming is no longer just for the countryside.
 City allotments are now a common sight, but some have gone a step further: CultiCuidad’s ‘Huerto Tlatelolco’ programme, for example, transformed a neglected and disused pocket of Mexico City into a thriving urban farm.
-Now they run visits for schoolchildren to help them learn about farming without having to leave the city and training workshops for those looking to develop their own urban farms elsewhere in the city - as well as (of course) operating a market selling their produce!
+Now, they run visits for schoolchildren to help them learn about farming without leaving the city and training workshops for those looking to develop their own urban farms elsewhere in the city - as well as (of course) operating a market selling their produce!

 Direct Trade